mj-felix/track-my-warranties/README.md

 Application sends automatic email notifications 1 week, 4 weeks and 12 weeks before the expiry date of the warranty.

-To trigger these notifications locally you can just run `node sendNotificationsSchedule.js` in the main directory of the application.
+To trigger these notifications locally run `node sendNotificationsSchedule.js` in the main directory of the application.

 In production environment, application uses [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler).